Updated July 26, 2023 | Original Post May 31, 2021

 - As mentioned above, you will get wet and muddy, so be prepared to get dirty.

 - Bring snacks and water for the long hike!

 - Use the bathroom prior to your hike, there is a rest area (pay the fee) you can use where the meeting point at Sahlenburg beach is located.
 You don’t want to be caught in the middle of your three-hour hike needing to use the loo.

 - Be prepared for the weather and be sure you check the forecast prior to your hike.
 The weather can change, but Mr. Lehmann is good about including the weather in his pre-hike brief he emails you in advance.

 - Wear tennis shoes you don’t mind getting wet and dirty.
 If you decide to wear watershoes, it’s recommended to have socks on with the water shoes.

 - Pack extra dry clothes and shoes, we packed our trustworthy travel backpack that also doubles as our travel carryon!

 - Pack any electronic devices in ziplock bags or waterproof case, you will get wet!

-- Children are welcome to hike, just know their limits and be aware, this is a long hike with a tour of the island of Neuwerk afterwawrds.
-On the site, it is recommended for children ages 10 year old and up.
-My 9 year old hesitated the hike at first, but I think she ended up enjoying playing in the water, despite the cold!
+- Children are welcome to hike, just know their limits and be aware, this is a long hike with a tour of the island of Neuwerk afterward.
+On the site, it is recommended for children ages 10 and up.
+My 9-year-old hesitated the hike initially, but I think she enjoyed playing in the water, despite the cold!

 - Pets are welcome for the tour (fee for pets)